First Constraints on WIMP-Nucleon Effective Field Theory Couplings in an Extended Energy Region From LUX-ZEPLIN: Modeling

 In LZ, the locations primarily responsible for the production of $\gamma$-X events are the reverse field region (RFR) below the cathode, and in close proximity to the walls of the TPC.
 Both regions have electric fields that do not allow the complete collection of charge.
 In the case of the RFR, electrons drift down instead of up.
 In the vicinity of the TPC wall, non-uniformities in the electric field direct drifting electrons to the wall, leading to the depletion of the charge signal.
 The most significant source of $\gamma$-X events below S1$c$~$=600$~phd is the electron capture decay of $^{127}$Xe near the cathode, where the two-step de-excitation produces an X-ray photon (0.2-32.2~keV) and a $\gamma$-ray photon with energy $\mathcal{O}$(100~keV).
 This same decay near the TPC wall and decays of rare-earth impurities in the cathode grid wires have minor contributions to the overall rate of $\gamma$-X events.

 To generate $\gamma$-X events from $^{127}$Xe and cathodic origins, we use a custom Monte Carlo simulation for $\gamma$-ray propagation through a realistic LZ geometry.
 By incorporating the measured activities of ${}^{127}$Xe and radiogenic impurities in detector components, this simulation calculates the three-dimensional propagation of $\gamma$-rays from a given starting position, using the expected energy-dependent mean free path and Compton scattering cross-sections in LXe~\cite{weinberg1995quantum, berger1998xcom}.
 Light and charge yields are calculated using the photo-absorption and Compton scattering ER models from NEST.
 S1 position dependence and individual PMT channel areas are calculated using light collection maps generated with BACCARAT~\cite{LZ:simulations_2021}.
 Additionally, field magnitudes and electron drift paths throughout the TPC are calculated using maps generated from dedicated finite-element simulations~\cite{fenics}, providing information about the regions along the cathode and wall where an S2 signal would escape detection.
+The simulations include the potential wells at the wall created by TPC field shaping rings that trap electrons, reducing the size of the S2 pulse.
+However, the rate of $\gamma$-X events at the wall is far lower than that at the cathode, given the much larger volume of the RFR.

+A data-driven number of expected $\gamma$-X events was calculated using the $\gamma$-X model and the measured rate of $^{127}$Xe, the dominant source of the background.
+The model was used to obtain the ratio of $\gamma$-X to the clean 203~keV peak from $^{127}$Xe, which was then scaled by the size of the 203~keV peak in the observed dataset to yield an expectation of 1.6 $\pm$ 0.3 $\gamma$-X events in the ROI and FV.
+The rate of observed $\gamma$-X candidates rises in accordance with the model outside the FV as the edge of the TPC boundary is approached.